iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **FIFO Labeling Algorithm | $\mathcal O(mn)$**

 The FIFO labeling algorithm by checking a subset of the arcs based on the previously updated nodes.
-This algorithm is slightly faster than Bellmand Ford algorithm.
+It avoids updating on labels on the nodes such that the label is already optimal.
+This algorithm is slightly faster than Bellman Ford algorithm.

 **Algorithm Pseudo Code**: